samuelaudic/hugo-static/content/en/post/chapter-3.md

 5. In your GitHub repository settings, configure GitHub Pages to use the `gh-pages` branch or `/docs` folder (depending on your setup).

 Once these steps are completed, your Hugo site will be accessible via GitHub Pages at `https://your-username.github.io/your-repo-name`.

-This is a basic introduction to using Hugo with GitHub Pages.
-For more detailed instructions, refer to the official documentation of Hugo and GitHub Pages.